-- GRS RB 795 Humanities Approaches to Religion
+- GRS RN 795: Humanities Approaches to Religion

 Comprehensive Examination or Thesis

 After fulfilling course requirements, an MA candidate must write and defend a thesis or pass a comprehensive examination in the student’s area of specialization.
-The contours of the exam or thesis are determined in the first case by the student’s advisor, in consultation with related faculty, and with the approval of the Director of Graduate Study.
+The contours of the exam or thesis are determined by the student’s advisor, in consultation with related faculty, and with the approval of the director of the Graduate Division of Religious Studies.